21st April - 7th May 2018

 After an early morning sunrise shoot around Wanaka, we spend some time reviewing photographs from the previous four days and work on some post-processing techniques, before traveling Queenstown.

 Day 5 – Queenstown

-Today you have a free day in Queenstown to catch up with downloading or post processing some of the many shots you have already captured.
-For those wishing to explore the area more, there are many excursions available here - helicopter flights to jet boat safaris.
+Today you have a free day in Queenstown to catch up with downloading or post-processing some of the many shots you have already captured.
+For those wishing to explore the area more, there are many excursions available here.
 A great option for sunset tonight is to take a breathtaking ascent up Bob’s Peak on the Skyline Gondola.
 The top offers some wonderful panoramic views over Queenstown.

 Day 6 – Milford Sound